 DIY Grout Cleaner

 Got cruddy grout?
-I think we all do somewhere in the house.
+I think we all have dirty grout somewhere in the house.
 Chemicals, steam cleaning – they all work, some methods better than others.
-But if you don’t want to go the chemical route, and don’t have time for the steam cleaning and its iffy results, why not make your own grout cleaner?
+But if you don’t want to go the chemical route and don’t have time for the steam cleaning and its iffy results, why not make your own grout cleaner?

 Anyhooooo the grout lines can become quite nasty if you have not used 2-part epoxy grout and added color to basically eliminate grout cleaning, try this simple formula the next time your grout lines need to be cleaned.
 (Hubby uses the 2-part epoxy grout and added color in the rentals so he doesn’t have to deal with dirty grout.
 It is not easy to use, however, and takes some skill and speed when tiling.)